ying-w/chipseq-compare/MAnorm/README.md

 * Contact MAnorm author about some of the issues in p-value calculation and merging
 * Add error checks and helpeful diagnostic messages
 * Add switch to check for .gz ending
+* Change code so samples with no replicates can run

 Changes in v2
 -------------
-This version tries to keep the same output as original MAnorm but has the following changes:
+This version tries to keep the same input/output as original MAnorm but has the following changes:
 * I run bedtools in parallel in the background for significant speedup.
-* Allows replicates (see read in part of MAnorm2.sh)
+* Allows replicates (see 'read in' section of MAnorm2.sh code)
   * Concatenates replicates (proper way would be to downsample so replicates have equal weight)
-  * Not well tested code was merged in from MAnorm3
+  * Not well tested, use MAnorm3 if you have replicates

-Experience from running on a quad core workstation with 32gb of ram:
-* StepI is I/O bound (mostly reading from disk and writing back to disk)
-* StepII & StepIII is CPU bound (lots of parallel bedtools)
-* Ram usage I've seen with ENCODE datasets is 20gb+/-5gb but I dont actually think all of this is used for processing

-MAnorm - original
-MAnorm2 - v2 retains input/output compatibility w/original but will be faster and allow for replicates
-MAnorm3 - v3 has different input/output options but MA methods will be applied

 # Example of MAnorm3 run:
 ```bash